SystemsApproach/private5g/cloud.rst

 site, Aether is designed to support multiple edge deployments, all of which are managed from the central cloud.
-Such a hybrid cloud scenario is depicted in :numref:`Figure %s <fig-aether>`, which shows two subsystems running in the central cloud: (1) one or more instances of the Mobile Core Control Plane (CP), and (2) the Aether Management Platform (AMP).
+Such a hybrid cloud scenario is depicted in :numref:`Figure %s <fig-aether>`, which shows two subsystems running in the central cloud: (1) one or more instantiations of the Mobile Core Control Plane (CP), and (2) the Aether Management Platform (AMP).

 Each SD-Core CP controls one or more SD-Core UPFs.
 Exactly how CP instances (running centrally) are paired with UPF instances (running at the edges) is a runtime decision, and depends on the degree of isolation the enterprise sites require.
-AMP is Aether's realization of a Cloud Management Platform;it is responsible for managing all the centralized and edge subsystems (as introduced in the next section).
+AMP is Aether's realization of a Cloud Management Platform; it is responsible for managing all the centralized and edge subsystems (as introduced in the next section).

 ..
 Discussion variable number of Cores, vs one-per-metro as suggested